-Applying makeup or reading while driving increases the chance of a crash by 3 times.
+Applying makeup or reading while driving increases the chance of a crash by three times.
 Inserting a CD doubles the likelihood of an accident.
 Eating while driving increases odds of an accident by one and a half times.
-Reaching for a moving object while driving increases chances of an accident by a whopping 9 times, according to the National Highway Traffic Safety Administration study.
+Reaching for a moving object while driving increases chances of an accident by a whopping nine times, according to the National Highway Traffic Safety Administration study.

-The study found that taking your eyes off the road for more than 2 seconds significantly increases chances of an accident.
-Drowsy drivers are 4 to 6 times more likely to be involved in a crash or near crash than drivers who are attentive.
+The study found that taking your eyes off the road for more than two seconds significantly increases chances of an accident.
+Drowsy drivers are four to six times more likely to be involved in a crash or near crash than drivers who are attentive.